Sophie of Mecklenburg-Güstrow: Political influence as widow

-Later life and fortune
+Later life

-She often visited Mecklenburg, and attended her daughter's wedding in Dresden in 1602.
+She often visited Mecklenburg, and attended the wedding of her daughter, Princess Hedwig, to Christian II, Elector of Saxony, in Dresden in 1602.
+She travelled with her family to Bützow in March 1624, to attend the funeral of her son, Ulrik, Prince-Bishop of Schwerin.
 In 1603 she became involved in an inheritance dispute with her uncle, which remained unsolved at his death in 1610.
 In 1608, she managed to soften the punishment of Rigborg Brockenhuus, and in 1628, she was one of the influential people who prevented her son from having her grandson's lover, Anne Lykke, accused of witchcraft.

+Death, fortune and inheritance disputes

+At the end of September 1631, Christian IV arrived in Nykøbing.
+The Queen Dowager was seriously ill and was attended by the royal physician, Dr. Henning Arsenius.
+On 3 October the keys to the castle were handed over to the king's sister, Duchess Augusta, “because there is nothing more to hope for now than certain death”.
+Sophie died the following day.

 When Sophie died in 1631 at Nykøbing Falster, at the age of seventy-four, she was the richest woman in Europe.
-She left a huge inheritance of about 5.5 million Danish rigsdaler, which was equivalent to approximately 13 times the annual budget surplus of the Danish state, compared to the period 1618-1620.

-Burial and inheritence dispute

-At her death, she left three children (Christian, Hedwig and Augusta), four had died before her.
-All three attended the funeral, "which was conducted with great splendour".
+She left three children, Christian, Hedwig and Augusta, four had died before her.
+All three attended the funeral, said to be conducted with great splendour.
 Her body was brought from Nykøbing via Vordingborg to Copenhagen, and a solemn funeral service took place in the Church of Our Lady on 13 November 1631.
-The next day the body was taken to Roskilde Cathedral, and laid to rest in the chapel beside her long-deceased husband.
+The next day the body was taken to Roskilde Cathedral, and laid to rest in the Chapel of the Magi, beside her long-deceased husband.
+The coffin with the queen's remains has since been transferred to the crypt underneath the actual chapel.

+The funeral sermon was delivered by royal chaplain Nicolas Wismarus, in which he praised the late queen’s wisdom and piety, describing that she “ruled land and people with counsel and understanding; she was also rich, possessed great goods, and governed in peace" and that "her righteousness must not be forgotten".